 The collection also includes a recording of Fillmore’s composition, “God Bless You, Everyone,” recorded for the radio program Unity Viewpoint.

-Today, Unity operates Unity Online Radio, which features inspiring podcasts from a wide variety of Unity and New Thought leaders.
+Today, Unity operates Unity Media Network, which features inspiring podcasts from a wide variety of Unity and New Thought leaders.
 It delivers programming to listeners in more than 128 countries around the world.